CazSaa/ODF/README.md

 Replace `<path/to/your/odf_file.odf>` with the path to your input file.

-The application will parse the file, build the internal models, execute the specified ODGLog formulas, and print the results to the console with structured, colored output.
+The application will parse the file, build the internal models, execute the specified DOGLog formulas, and print the results to the console with structured, colored output.

 # Input File Format (`.odf`)

-An `.odf` file defines the Object-oriented Disruption Graph (ODG) and the ODGLog formulas to evaluate.
+An `.odf` file defines the object-oriented DisruptiOn Graph (DOG) and the DOGLog formulas to evaluate.
 It uses a section-based format.
 All four sections are required but can appear in any order.
 Comments start with `//`.
 An example of a complete `.odf` file can be found at [docs/odf-example.odf](docs/odf-example.odf).

-## 1. Attack Tree (`[odg.attack_tree]`)
+## 1. Attack Tree (`[dog.attack_tree]`)

 Defines the attack tree structure and node attributes.